Anyone with a keen eye for design will have spotted the rise of the ‘Biophilia’ design trend. Plants; they are everywhere at the moment.

 4. Feel happier and healthier.

-Not surprisingly, biophilic elements make us feel in a more positive frame of mind. have a positive impact on others, take better care of themselves and are healthier.
+Not surprisingly, biophilic elements make us feel in a more positive frame of mind.
+Positive people have a positive impact on others, take better care of themselves and are healthier.
 Another point to consider here is that they are less likely to be off work sick, so if you are still on the fence about adding biophilic elements to your workspace, consider the impact it could have on reducing absenteeism in your office.

 5. Attract and Retain the best talent.

-, attractive workspace, full of natural light and biophilic elements, shows who you are as an organisation.
+Having a thoughtfully designed, attractive workspace, full of natural light and biophilic elements, shows who you are as an organisation.
 It also sends a powerful message about your social conscience and green-credibility and that you care about your colleagues.
 We spend a large amount of time at work, and whilst we are there, we want it to be a positive experience.